 Cleveland loses its NHL team.

-The National Hockey League’s San Francisco Golden Seals moved to Cleveland and became the Cleveland Barons just before the 1976-77 season.
-Financially precarious, they barely struggled through the year.
-After the following season, the franchise was absorbed by the equally shaky Minnesota North Stars, and the Barons disappeared.
+The National Hockey League’s San Francisco Golden Seals move to Cleveland and become the Cleveland Barons just before the 1976-77 season.
+Financially precarious, they barely struggle through the year.
+After the following season, the franchise is absorbed by the equally shaky Minnesota North Stars, and the Barons disappear.

 The Ten-Cent Beer Night Fiasco.

 When the Indians played in Municipal Stadium, the bad sight lines and cold Lake Erie breezes kept fans away even when the team was not terrible.
 By 1974, they haven’t drawn a million fans in any season since 1959, and the previous three years have all been under 630,000.
 Special nights are planned to attract fans.
 On June 4, 1974, the Indians hold “Ten-Cent Beer Night,” and over 25,000 show up.
 By the second inning, drunken fans are running onto the field and taking their clothes off.
 Things go downhill from there.
 The ninth inning sees a full-fledged riot, with fans taking apart seats to fashion clubs and players using bats for defense.
 The game is forfeited to the visiting Texas Rangers.
 For more about it, you can consult Wikipedia’s entry “Ten-Cent Beer Night.”